 If you will be traveling north on Rt 633 through Manville proper, at the end of the long cement bridge over the Raritan River turn Left at the traffic light.
 The sign at the traffic light says Bridgewater Commerce but the street is actually Van Veghten Drive.
 Approximately ¼ mile in you will see the brick house on the left..
 Turn left and go to the small parking lot just past the house.
 The lot is on county park land.

 The Van Veghten House is an almost 300 year old historic home.
 The site is NOT ADA compliant, yet.
 Parking lot is gravel.
 There are no sidewalks from the lot to the house.
-Doorways are not wheel chair width.
+Doorways are tight, barely wheel chair width.

-However, there is a paved path from the driveway to the main door, which is at ground level with a simple wooden threshold.
+However, there is a paved path from the driveway to the main door,.
+That door is at ground level with a simple wooden threshold.
 Two of the 5 public rooms are on the same level.
 We have a brief video of the other rooms for those who cannot manage the stairs.